 Despite having an area larger than Western Europe and the second largest oil-reserves in the world, Kazakhstan is not the typical former Soviet Union country that springs to mind when we think of modern aviation, let alone a well-run air force.
 You might be surprised, however.
 The Republic of Kazakhstan is a former Soviet Union nation which declared its independence on December 16, 1991.
 During the Soviet times, Kazakhstan military resources were integrated in the Soviet Armed Forces under the Turkestan Military District, which disbanded on June 30 1992.
-With the newly gained independence, Kazakhstan faced the task of organizing their own air defenses.
+With the newly gained independence, Kazakhstan faced the task of organising their own air defenses.

 After the end of the Afghan war in early 1989, many units returned to the Soviet Union.
 Some Russian units that used to be stationed in Poland and the former German Democratic Republic (DDR), were appointed to the Turkestan Military district.
 The 486th Independent Combat Helicopter Regiment equipped with Mi-8 'Hip' and Mi-24 'Hind' helicopters that were formerly based at Altes Lager in the DDR was one of the units that was relocated to Ucharal.
 The troop withdrawal also initiated a reorganization in the Central Asian military District headquartered in the then-capital of Kazakhstan, Alma-Ata.
 The reorganization resulted in the formation of the Turkestan Military District which was only short-lived and was disbanded as soon as 1992, when the Kazakh military gained their independence.